DPT-RP1/dpt-canvas/README.md

 ### The Software way
-Sony has a special rewrite of the View class that can invalidate a dirty rectangle in a preferential mode for E-Ink, a lot like what the Ony lib does.
+Sony has a special rewrite of the View class that can invalidate a dirty rectangle in a preferential mode for E-Ink, a lot like what the Onyx lib does.

 * Write a static cache to capture the Sony method at Runtime
 * Run this method instead of View.Invalidate on your custom view, with a parameter